Katherine Bitting: Education and early career

 Bitting graduated from the Salem Normal School, now Salem State University, in 1886.
-From Purdue University, she earned a Bachelor of Science degree in 1890, a Masters of Science in 1892, and a Doctor of Science in 1895.
-Bitting was an assistant botanist with the Purdue Agricultural Extension Station while completing her masters thesis.
+From Purdue University, she earned a Bachelor of Science degree in 1890, a Master of Science in 1892, and a Doctor of Science in 1895.
+Bitting was an assistant botanist with the Purdue Agricultural Extension Station while completing her master's thesis.
 In 1893 she started working as an instructor at Purdue, teaching biology, structural botany, and bacteriology.
+She became an Assistant Professor of Biology from 1901 to 1904.

 Career

 In September 1907 Bitting was appointed as a microanalyst in the chemistry division of the US Department of Agriculture, Bureau of Chemistry, where she worked with Avril Bitting and gained expertise on food preservation and related topics, authoring nearly fifty pamphlets in that subject area.
 During her time at the Bureau of Chemistry, Katherine worked as a microbotanist.
 Her first job involved working with her husband to develop a method of producing ketchup without adding preservatives.
 To answer this question, the Bittings turned their Lafayette home into a ketchup factory, producing hundreds of bottles of the condiment.
 They collected ketchup samples from dozens of factories for analysis.
 Observing the samples and performing spoilage experiments, they determined that the addition of sugar and vinegar will prevent spoiling.
 Arvill Bitting published their findings under the title Experiments on the Spoilage of Tomato Ketchup in 1909.
 In 1915 two additional monographs were published.
 Ketchup Methods of Manufacturer and Microscopic.
 In the 1920s, the Bittings began working for the National Canners Association as microanalysts.
 They published Appertizing or, The Art of Canning in 1937.
-The apparent mis-spelling is a reference to Nicolas Appert, the French inventor of airtight food preservation.
+The apparent misspelling is a reference to Nicolas Appert, the French inventor of airtight food preservation.